bojaraja03/Ex-6_4-BIT-RIPPLE-COUNTER/README.md

 **TIMING DIGRAMS FOR 4 Bit Ripple Counter**
 <img width="1468" height="766" alt="image" src="https://github.com/user-attachments/assets/ffc4864c-9adc-4187-be56-f6466d291c81" />

-RESULTS
+**RESULTS**
 Thus the 4 Bit Ripple Counter using verilog is implemented and their functionality using their functional tables is validated.

-**RESULTS**